Affiliate links on Android Authority may earn us a commission. Learn more.

 - Tap the Add Accessories button, then on any hardware you’d like to include.
 Hit Done when you’re finished.

-- Back at the New Scene panel, tap and hold on accessories to choose what state they’ll enter once the scene is triggered.
+- Back at the New Scene panel, tap on accessories to choose what state they’ll enter once the scene is triggered.
 For example, a light bulb could be set to both turn purple and lower brightness to 50%.

 You can trigger any scene via Siri, automations, or tapping its name in the Home app.
 If it’s not in the Home tab, you’ll have to select the right room(s) to find it.